maxFullmer/MARIMBA/README.md

 4) DAQ_Sampler
 5) Transmit.sh

-I'll do my best to go as in depth as possible but I do have to assume some level of knowlege about the hardware in use.
+I'll do my best to go as in depth as possible but I do have to assume some level of knowledge about the hardware in use.
 Consult datasheets and the internet to fill in the blanks.
-Best to have the code up as well so you can compare syntax to the discriptions.
+Best to have the code up as well so you can compare syntax to the descriptions.

 **rc.local**

-The rc.local script is the last thing executed before recieving login shell access.
+The rc.local script is the last thing executed before receiving login shell access.
 We can leverage this to auto-execute scripts we stash there as the Pi boots.
 Here we have added 3 programs to launch in order.

 - First it prints the IP address of the device.
 - Then it sleeps for 5 seconds in order to ensure things go through.